jen6one9/that-burger/README.md

 ## Description
 This project seeks to create a create a burger logger with MySQL, Node, Express, Handlebars and an ORM.

-## Deployed Site Link
-Here's the link to my site:  https://jen6one9.github.io/that-burger/.

 ## Table of Contents
 1. [Installation](#installation)